Overloading vs Overriding

-Overloading is not polymorphism.
-Run time binding is not polymorphism.
-All these and more are used to exercise the property polymorphism.
-Polymorphism is a more general property belonging to object-oriented programming parlance and demands a separate article by itself.
-Let’s discuss that in detail then.
+Overloading itself is not polymorphism and similarly run-time binding itself is not polymorphism.
+All these and more are used to exercise the object oriented property polymorphism.

 Overloading